David Peralta Player Props: Dodgers vs. Rockies

-On Tuesday, David Peralta (.452 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers play the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+On Thursday, David Peralta (.389 on-base percentage in past 10 games, 78 points above season-long percentage) and the Los Angeles Dodgers play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
 First pitch is at 8:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Astros.
+In his previous appearance, he reached base in both of his plate appearances against the Rockies.

 David Peralta Game Info & Props vs. the Rockies